 Skip to main content

-An EPC is normally valid for 10 years, but if the property has changed a lot since it was issued, the old record may no longer be a useful guide. · 3 min read
+An EPC is normally valid for 10 years, but if the property has changed a lot since it was issued, the old record may no longer be a useful guide.
+Use the main Energy Performance Certificate guide if you want the broader explanation as well. · 3 min read

 How to check EPC rating in England, Wales and Northern Ireland